 What is clickjacking protection?

-Clickjacking protection is a security mechanism implemented to prevent malicious attacks where a user is tricked into clicking on something different from what they perceive, often through an invisible overlay.
-This technique can be used to hijack user actions on web applications.
-Clickjacking protection typically involves using HTTP headers, such as X-Frame-Options or Content Security Policy (CSP), to prevent a web page from being embedded in iframes on unauthorized domains.
-These measures help protect users from unintentionally revealing personal information or performing actions without their consent.
+Clickjacking protection is a security mechanism to prevent attacks where a user is tricked into clicking something different from what they perceive, often through an invisible overlay.
+This technique can hijack user actions on web applications.
+Protection typically involves using HTTP headers, such as X-Frame-Options or Content Security Policy (CSP), to prevent a web page from being embedded in unauthorized iframes, helping to safeguard personal information and actions.

 What is the solution for clickjacking?